HOLLY

 Glutaric Aciduria Type 1

-Glutaric aciduria type 1 (GA1) is a rare but serious inherited condition.
-It means the body can't process certain amino acids ("building blocks" of protein), causing a harmful build-up of substances in the blood and urine.
-Normally, our bodies break down protein foods like meat and fish into amino acids.
-Any amino acids that aren't needed are usually broken down and removed from the body.
+Glutaric Aciduria Type 1 (GA1) is a rare but serious inherited condition.
+It exhibits through the body’s inability to process certain amino acids ("building blocks" of protein), thus causing a harmful build-up of substances in the blood and urine.
+Normally, our bodies break down protein-rich foods, meat or fish, into amino acids.
+Any amino acids that are excessive for the body’s functional needs are broken down and removed from the body.

 Babies with GA1 are unable to break down the amino acids lysine, hydroxylysine and tryptophan.
-Normally, these amino acids are broken down into a substance called glutaric acid, which is then converted into energy.
-Babies with GA1 don't have the enzyme that breaks down glutaric acid, leading to a harmfully high level of this and other substances in the body.
+These amino acids are broken down into a substance called glutaric acid, which is then converted into energy.
+Conversely, babies with GA1 do not have the enzyme that breaks down glutaric acid, leading to a harmfully high levels of the acid alongside other, pathway-connected substances in the body.

-Without treatment, severe and life-threatening symptoms can develop, including seizures (fits) or falling into a coma.
+Without treatment, severe and life-threatening symptoms can develop such as seizures (fits) or falling into a coma.
 Some children with untreated GA1 are also at risk of brain damage, which can affect muscle movement.
-This may lead to problems with walking, talking and swallowing.
+This may lead to a multitude of problems with walking, talking, swallowing, etc.

 Around 1 in 100,000 children worldwide are thought to be affected by GA1.